Conquest of the Peñón de Vélez de la Gomera (1564)

 The conquest of the peñón de Vélez de la Gomera by the Hispanic Monarchy happened in 1564 under the command of García de Toledo Osorio.
 It succeeded a failed expedition the previous year, and resulted in Spain taking control of the place as a plaza fuerte, which continued up to present day.

 The reconquest of the place, previously controlled by Spain from 1509 to 1522, was a small but symbolic victory.
-It signaled the recovery of Spanish naval power after the fiasco of Djerba, and preceded their greater success in relieving Malta from a Ottoman siege the following year.
+It signaled the recovery of Spanish naval power after the fiasco of Djerba, and preceded their greater success in relieving Malta from an Ottoman siege the following year.

 Background

 Spain conquered Vélez de la Gomera for the first time in 1509 during the reign of Ferdinand II, when an army captained by Pedro Navarro took it.
 Moor forces attempted to retake it multiple times, finally achieving it in 1522 from the hands of governor Juan de Villalobos.
 The Kingdom of Badis was so established, turning the peñón into a base of Barbary pirates and privateering for the Ottoman Empire.
 New Spanish attempts to conquer it happened in 1522 and 1563, heavily burdened by Spain's involvement in the Italian Wars against France, an ally of the Ottomans.

 In 1563, the same year as Sancho Martínez de Leiva Jr. failed to capture Vélez de la Gomera, King Philip II ordered to repeat the enterprise.
 The new expedition would include again Leiva and Álvaro de Bazán the Younger, who had distinguished himself in the first despite his tactic advice went unheeded.
 Allied troops from the Papal States, the Order of Malta and the Grand Duchy of Tuscany joined them, gathering 6000 soldiers from the Tercio de Nápoles, 2000 German landsknecht and 1200 Italian soldiers.
 Through this large contingent Philip wanted to take no more risks.

 The expedition formed in Malaga, commanded by García de Toledo Osorio, and sailed off on August 29, reinforced by an additional Portuguese fleet on route.